Edit

 "webParameters" API retrieves real-time grounding data from Microsoft Bing.
 Remote

-Indexed knowledge sources point to target index on Azure AI Search and query execution is local to the search engine on your search service.
+Indexed knowledge sources point to a target index on Azure AI Search.
+Query execution is local to the search engine on your search service.
 Keyword (full text search), vector, and hybrid query capabilities are used for retrieving data from indexed knowledge sources.

-Remote knowledge sources are accessed at query time.
+You access remote knowledge sources at query time.
 The agentic retrieval engine calls the retrieval APIs that are native to the platform (Bing or SharePoint APIs).

 All retrieved content, whether indexed or remote, is pulled into the ranking pipeline in Azure AI Search where it's scored for relevance, merged (assuming multiple queries), reranked, and returned in the retrieval response.